speeduino/speeduino/reference/hardware/VR-Conditioner-MAX9926+reg/README.md

 Renamed this from Notes.txt to README.md & corrected the date above.
 Added Comments to schematic, inc. single-sided design allowing 'Letter' postage!
 Updated BOM in schematic to reflect readily available parts found on OctoPart.

+2021-04-24
+Confused with GitHub.
+Hopefully copied the changes made by noisymime back to my fork.